JaredReisinger/puppycam.turehounds.com/README.md

 - Personal software projects give me a chance to play with technologies that I’m curious about.
-I’ve used React quite a bit and wanted to see what Svelte/Sapper was like.
+I’ve used React quite a bit and wanted to see what Svelte/SvelteKit was like.

 ## Okay, so what is it, exactly?

 _You can also read more about the technical details on the [About page](https://puppycam.turehounds.com/about/) itself._

-The PuppyCam site is composed of several loosly-connected pieces.
+The PuppyCam site is composed of several loosely-connected pieces.
 In roughly the order that one can experience them, they are:

 - [front-end web site](#front-end-web-site)